Lockout Tagout and Permit-to-Work: Where Isolation Control Fails

 Assumed Isolations

-Over time verification becomes assumption.
+Routine maintenance creates familiarity.
+Workers begin to trust that equipment is always isolated the same way.
+Over time, verification becomes assumption.
 The lock is still applied but the challenge that should confirm isolation quietly disappears.

 Why Restart Is Often the Most Dangerous Moment